José Morales (catcher)

-José Guillermo Morales (born February 20, 1983) is a former Puerto Rican professional baseball catcher.
+José Guillermo Morales (born February 20, 1983) is a Puerto Rican former professional baseball catcher.
 He played stints in Major League Baseball (MLB) with the Minnesota Twins and Colorado Rockies between 2007 and 2011.
 He played for the Camden Riversharks of the Atlantic League of Professional Baseball.

 Early life

 Morales grew up in Puerto Rico.
 He attended high school at Academia de Providencia in Rio Piedras, Puerto Rico.
 Morales was drafted by the Minnesota Twins in the 3rd round (77th overall) of the 2001 Major League Baseball Draft.

 Going into the draft, Baseball America wrote that "Morales has solid tools across the board for a shortstop, except for his speed...
 On the positive side, he's a switch-hitter who can handle the bat.
 Defensively, he has a strong arm and dependable hands."